makehackvoid/fpga-sig/tutorials/02-SN74139/README.md

     // implementation goes here

 endmodule
+<figcaption>Fig 1 - Module Template</figcaption>
 ~~~

-This matches the datasheet exactly.
+This matches the '139 datasheet exactly.

 Note the use of a naming convention to indicate active low inputs and
 outputs e.g. g_n and y_n.